Linuxfabrik/monitoring-plugins/check-plugins/mysql-connections/README.rst

 Overview
 --------

-Checks the connection usage rate as well as the rate of aborted connections on MySQL/MariaDB.
+Checks the connection usage rate, the rate of aborted connections and if name resolution is active for new connections on MySQL/MariaDB.
 Logic is taken from `MySQLTuner script <https://github.com/major/MySQLTuner-perl>`_:mysql_stats(), v1.9.8.

 Fact Sheet